whitecell-dev/calyx-atlas/README.md

 **Lossless semantic serialization for LLM-assisted code reasoning.**

-CALYX Atlas converts real codebases into a **language-native, LLM-optimized intermediate representation** that preserves *structure, intent, and relationships* — not just source text.

-This is **not** a packaging tool.
-This is **an atlas of a codebase**: a structured map that allows humans and large language models to reason about systems without hallucinating, collapsing boundaries, or inventing architecture.
+> Turn a real codebase into an explicit architectural map that humans and LLMs can reason over **without hallucination**.

 ---

-## Why CALYX Atlas Exists
+## Why This Exists

-LLMs are extremely good at reasoning — **if the structure is explicit**.
+LLMs fail at code reasoning when structure is implicit:

-They fail when:

-* module boundaries are implicit
+* module boundaries are blurred
 * relationships must be inferred
-* semantics are scattered across execution glue
 * long files collapse attention locality

-Traditional “monolithic bundles” optimize for execution.
+Traditional bundlers optimize for **execution**.
-**CALYX Atlas optimizes for cognition.**
+CALYX Atlas optimizes for **cognition**.

-It preserves:
+It makes structure explicit so reasoning can happen **without guessing**.

+---

+## What CALYX Atlas Does

+CALYX Atlas converts a repository into a **language-native, lossless intermediate representation (IR)** that preserves:

 * module identity
-* dependency graphs
+* dependency relationships
 * architectural layers
-* docstrings and intent
+* verbatim source code
 * negative knowledge (what the system does *not* do)

-So models can reason *without guessing*.
+Nothing is executed.
+Nothing is reordered.
+Nothing is summarized.

 ---

-## What CALYX Atlas Is (and Is Not)
+## What You Actually Get

-### ✅ It *is*

-* A **lossless semantic transport format**
-* A **LLM-native intermediate representation (IR)**
-* A **reversible encoding** of a codebase
-* A way to safely move systems between humans and models
-* A foundation for AI-assisted refactoring, auditing, and extension

-### ❌ It is *not*

-* A build system
-* A deployment tool
-* A zip / pack / bundle utility
-* A runtime replacement
-* A code generator
+Given a codebase, CALYX Atlas produces:

+* a **single language-native file** (`.py`, `.lua`, `.ts`)
+* containing explicit, declarative sections:

+  * metadata (version, timestamps, external deps)
+  * module map (name → path, layer, exports)
+  * dependency graph (explicit edges)
+  * preserved source (verbatim, lossless)
+  * a small query API for inspection

+This file is designed for **reasoning**, not running.

 ---

-## Core Idea

-> **Executable code is a poor reasoning surface.
-> Explicit semantic graphs are not.**

-CALYX Atlas turns a repo into **explicit data**:

-* what modules exist
-* where they live
-* how they depend on each other
-* what they export
-* what layer they belong to
-* what external dependencies they require
-* their source, preserved verbatim

-This aligns with how transformers actually process information.
+## What This Is *Not*

+* ❌ Not a bundler
+* ❌ Not a build system
+* ❌ Not a deployment tool
+* ❌ Not a runtime
+* ❌ Not a code generator

+Traditional bundlers:

+* collapse files
+* erase boundaries
+* optimize for runtime

+CALYX Atlas:

+* preserves files
+* preserves boundaries
+* optimizes for understanding

 ---

-## Atlas Format (High Level)

-A CALYX Atlas file is a **single language-native file** containing clearly delimited, declarative sections:

-* **Metadata** (format version, generation time, external deps)
-* **Module Map** (name → path, layer, exports)
-* **Dependency Graph** (explicit edges)
-* **Module Contents** (verbatim source, lossless)
-* **Public Query API** (for inspection)
-* **Optional Runtime Shim** (kept separate from reasoning surface)

-The format is:

-* flat
+## Why This Works

+Transformers reason best over:

-* explicit
+* explicit graphs
-* addressable
+* flat, addressable sections
+* bounded contexts
-* reversible
+* declarative relationships

-* language-agnostic in concept
+Executable code is a poor reasoning surface.
+Explicit structure is not.

+CALYX Atlas reshapes code into the form **LLMs already reason well over**.

 ---

 ## Supported Languages

-### ✅ Python (available now)
+### ✅ Python (available)

-* Parses real Python modules
+* Preserves real modules and docstrings
-* Preserves docstrings, imports, AST-level intent
 * Builds explicit dependency graphs
 * Outputs a single `.py` Atlas file

 ### 🚧 Lua (in progress)

 * Designed for `require()`-based systems
-* Natural fit for table-driven Atlas structures
+* Natural fit for table-driven runtimes
-* Ideal for CALYX FSM / runtime layers
+* Ideal for FSM and embedded systems

 ### 🚧 TypeScript (planned)

-* Handles modern TS imports and project layouts
+* Handles modern TS/ESM imports
-* Exposes real dependency graphs (no barrel magic)
+* Exposes real dependency graphs
 * Stress-tests Atlas against high-entropy ecosystems

 ---

 ## Example Use Cases

-* Hand a complex system to an LLM **without hallucinations**
+* Hand a large codebase to an LLM **without hallucinations**
-* Ask “where should this change live?” and get a correct answer
+* Ask *“Where should this change live?”* and get a correct answer
 * Perform **surgical refactors** instead of global rewrites
-* Split monoliths *intentionally*, not heuristically
-* Audit responsibility boundaries (who does what)
+* Audit responsibility boundaries (who owns what)
-* Preserve architectural intent across time and models
+* Understand legacy systems quickly and safely
-* Collaborate across multiple LLMs safely
+* Collaborate across multiple LLMs using a shared structure

----

-## Why This Works (Briefly)

-LLMs struggle with:

-* implicit structure
-* heuristic inference
-* long-range dependencies

-They excel at:

-* explicit graphs
-* named sections
-* declarative relationships
-* local reasoning over bounded contexts

-CALYX Atlas reshapes code into the form **models already reason well over**.

 ---